liz-lorena/2020/_posts/2019-05-01-vplay-website.md

 ---
 layout: post
-title: Vplay - Mobile Edutainment Platform
+title: "Vplay: A Mobile Edutainment Platform"
 projectDate: May 2019
 category: HTML Website
 role: Web Designer and Concept Designer
 img: vplay.jpg
 link: http://vplay.cozymaus.com
 excerpt: This is the website I made from scratch for my 11-person ITI Capstone class start-up project.
+This website is a one-page theme and incorporates some new things I learned like CSS animations, embedded content, and modal boxes.
+The product was an augmented reality gaming educational platform for young children with a physical toy subscription box component.
 external: "yes"
 ---